Jennifer Lopez’s First Makeup Product Is Going to Give You the “J.Lo Glow”

 Jennifer Lopez’s permanently glowing complexion seems to defy time and aging.
 “How?!” has been always been at the top of our list of beauty questions we’d ask the star.

-After trying every liquid and powder highlighter and bronzer combination throughout the years and failing to get anything as dewy and chiseled as her skin is in the “Waiting for Tonight” video, we came to the conclusion that the star can’t possibly be human.
+After trying every liquid and powder highlighter and bronzer combination throughout the years, and failing to get anything as dewy as her skin is in the “Waiting for Tonight” video, we came to the conclusion that she can’t possibly be human.

 RELATED: Jennifer Lopez's Curly Updo Proves the '80s Are Back

-It turns out that the formula to the celeb’s glowing skin might actually be a secret.
+It turns out that the formula for J.Lo's glowing skin might actually be a secret.
 Until now—sort of.
-When a makeup lover in the comments section of makeup artist Scott Barnes’s Instagram post of J.Lo’s look asked what products she was wearing, his answer immediately sent the star’s fans into full-on freak-out mode.
+When a makeup lover in the comments section of makeup artist Scott Barnes’s Instagram post of J.Lo’s look asked what products she was wearing, his answer immediately sent fans into full-on freak-out mode.

 Barnes revealed that he used a J.Lo-made bronzer to create her look for World of Dance. “@iv_mua I’m using a bronzer that @jlo is making its pretty amazing!!
 Shh,” he told the fan.
 That’s all of the information available right now, but we have no doubts that if anyone can make all of our makeup dreams come true, it’s J.Lo.